 2. Indulge in the myriad exciting wonders of Alor Gajah

 Just 24 Kms north of Malacca City is the lush and laidback countryside town of Alor Gajah, counted amongst the top places to see in Malacca.
 While the tranquil town square is a nice place for a stroll amidst pretty shops, the highlight of the town is the renowned A’Famosa Resort.
 Sprawled over 1300 acres, this haven of leisure is a unique and magical world with several theme parks and a golf course within it making it one of the best places to visit in Malacca.
+It is the best place in Malacca.

 Must-visit Attractions: Animal World Safari, Water Theme Park, Cowboy Town.